Updated: April 2026

 Parking assignment

 Clauses that assign a parking spot by number and state any applicable fee are enforceable.
-The LTB will honor a clear parking assignment that forms part of the original tenancy agreement.
+The LTB will honour a clear parking assignment that forms part of the original tenancy agreement.
 The clause cannot be used as a penalty mechanism.
 A landlord who threatens to revoke parking access mid-tenancy because of an unrelated dispute will not find support at the Board.

 Key replacement costs